LearAdini/MongoDB-C-.NET-Driver/README.md

 # MongoDB - C#.NET Driver
-This is a project I made to create a user into MongoDB under the database I made "Address_Book" and in "users" collection.
+This is a project I made to create a user into MongoDB under the database "Address_Book" and in "users" collection.
+You can Insert a new record
-You can view All users in the data base, You can view all users from certain city and view certain user
+You can view All users in the collection
+You can view all users from certain city and view certain user

 ![0](https://user-images.githubusercontent.com/80118008/130597116-1fe4f9f1-8342-477c-816b-5ba03d5182a5.PNG)